proofit404/stories/docs/composition.rst

 Instance attributes
 ===================

-We prefer to define our business logic in a separate components with lose coupling.
+We prefer to define our business logic in separate components with loose coupling.
 The final thing will be built later using composition.
-We use well known technique called `Constructor dependency injection`_ for it.
+We use a well-known technique called `Constructor dependency injection`_ for it.
 The key point here: you can add story steps directly to the instance with attribute assignment.
-No matter where this steps come from, constructor or not.
+No matter where these steps come from, constructor or not.

 .. code:: python